Overview

 The NYSDDBHH Office acts as a hub of information for state agencies, local governments and organizations to better serve individuals of the Deaf, DeafBlind and Hard of Hearing communities.

-Learn more about their efforts throughout the past year:
+Learn more about their ongoing efforts:

 2024